Constructible universe

-In mathematics, in set theory, the constructible universe (or Gödel's constructible universe), denoted by $L,$ is a particular class of sets that can be described entirely in terms of simpler sets. $L$ is the union of the constructible hierarchy $L_\alpha$.
-It was introduced by Kurt Gödel in his 1938 paper "The Consistency of the Axiom of Choice and of the Generalized Continuum-Hypothesis".
-In this paper, he proved that the constructible universe is an inner model of ZF set theory (that is, of Zermelo–Fraenkel set theory with the axiom of choice excluded), and also that the axiom of choice and the generalized continuum hypothesis are true in the constructible universe.
+In set theory, the constructible universe (or Gödel's constructible universe), denoted by $L,$ is a particular class of sets that can be described entirely in terms of simpler sets. $L$ is the union of the constructible hierarchy $L_\alpha$.
+It was introduced by Kurt Gödel in 1938, who proved that the constructible universe is an inner model of ZF set theory, and also that the axiom of choice and the generalized continuum hypothesis are true in the constructible universe.
 This shows that both propositions are consistent with the basic axioms of set theory, if ZF itself is consistent.
 Since many other theorems only hold in systems in which one or both of the propositions is true, their consistency is an important result.

-What L is
+Definition

 $L$ can be thought of as being built in "stages" resembling the construction of the von Neumann universe, $V$.
 The stages are indexed by ordinals.
 In von Neumann's universe, at a successor stage, one takes $V_{\alpha+1}$ to be the set of all subsets of the previous stage, $V_\alpha$.
 By contrast, in Gödel's constructible universe $L$, one uses only those subsets of the previous stage that are: